gageroland/Commencement-2017/README.md

 Cooper Gilliland
 Alexander Gregory
 Christopher Hurst
-Robert Roland
+R. Gage Roland
-Rishabh Singh
-Julio Ureta
 Professor Derric Clark

-Version 1.0
+Version 1.3
-4 May 2017 @ 23:54
+5 May 2017 @ 13:09
-- Images, Layout, PHP, HTML/CSS
+The code used for commencement 2017.